-Volunteer teach English part-time and have the rest of the day (and every weekend) to explore, plus scheduled vacation time to see The Great Wall, The Terra Cotta Warriors and other sites!
-See what life is like with this free guide.
+Volunteer teach English part-time and have the rest of the day (and every weekend) to explore, plus scheduled vacation time to see The Great Wall, The Terra Cotta Warriors and other sites.

-Make C-Trip Your Best Friend
+Trip Is Your Best Friend

 Basically, all you’ll need to do is click the “train” tab, select your destination (let’s say you’re taking a train from Shanghai to Beijing), enter your dates, and and click "Search".
 Once you pick your train, click book and pay for your ticket with your American debit or credit card.

 Big tip for you - make sure you get to the train station plenty early, especially if it's in a bigger city.
 The lines are often long at a large train station and you could be standing in line for 30 minutes.
 I'd recommend getting there at least an hour early (if not earlier) because if you miss your train you're just going to have to buy another ticket.

 Wondering how to read your train ticket?
 We've got you covered on that, too.

 Come to China with us!